 Number Theory for Competitive Programming

-I took MA1301 at NTNU this semester and honestly didn’t expect it to help much with competitive programming.
-Turns out I was completely wrong – number theory shows up everywhere in contest problems.
+I took MA1301 at NTNU this semester and didn’t expect any of it to help with competitive programming.
+I was wrong.
+Number theory shows up constantly in contest problems, and once you start recognizing the patterns a whole class of problems becomes a lot easier.

 1